 Previously, Kate worked as the corporate events & relationship manager for myenergi but her innovation in the EV world led ChargeSafe to success.
-Take a look at the About section on the EV ChargeSafe website to learn her whole story.
+Take a look at the Meet the Team section on the EV ChargeSafe website to learn more about her story.

 Women Drive Electric UK

 The Women Drive Electric UK group is an online community of female EV drivers based in the UK who use this space to connect with other female drivers and discuss EV models, sales, insurance, servicing, repairs, and any additional hints and tips.